UKCloud/documentation/articles/azure/azs-how-use-api.md

 description: Describes how to use the Azure Stack Hub API with UKCloud for Microsoft Azure
 services: azure-stack
 author: Sue Highmoor
-reviewer: Daniel Brennand
+reviewer: William Turner
-lastreviewed: 01/04/2020
+lastreviewed: 09/08/2021

 toc_rootlink: Users
 toc_sub1: How To